Tornado Watch issued for all of North Alabama

-Multiple rounds of intense supercell thunderstorms are expected this afternoon and early evening, with the potential for long-track strong to violent tornadoes.
-A few of the storms may also produce very large hail and widespread damaging wind gusts.

-Turn to WAAY 31 for everything you need to know to stay safe during Thursday's severe weather.
-Chief Meteorologist Kate McKenna and meteorologists Rob Elvington and Carson Meredith will provide you with the most accurate information on storms by using our StormTracker Early Warning Radar Network.
+Turn to WAAY 31 for everything you need to know to stay safe during severe weather.
+Chief Meteorologist Kate McKenna will provide you with the most accurate information on storms by using our StormTracker Early Warning Radar Network.

 Stationed in Muscle Shoals, Decatur and Guntersville, the radars provide the best data for all of North Alabama by scanning EVERY community in North Alabama.